-3.1 Model Climate Response
+3.1 Model climate response

-The forced response in surface climate from our chosen subset of CMIP5 models (Figure 2) is consistent with previous analyses of the CMIP5 climate projections (e.g., Knutti and Sedlacek, 2013).
-Cross-hatching in the Figure 2 panels indicates areas where at least 12 of the 15 models (80%) agree with the sign of the change in the multi-model mean.
-Surface net radiation increases primarily through the inhibition of longwave cooling by increased anthropogenic GHG concentrations

-(Figure 2a).
-Land surface temperatures increase everywhere (Figure 2b), with amplified warming in the Northern Hemisphere high latitudes.
-Precipitation responses (Figure 2c) are spatially heterogenous, with some regions showing drying (e.g., southwest North America, the Mediterranean, southern Africa) and others wetting (e.g., the high latitudes in the Northern Hemisphere), as per the rich-get-richer/poor-get-poorer mechanism discussed previously.
+The forced response in surface climate from our chosen subset of CMIP5 models (Fig. 4) is consistent with previous analyses of the CMIP5 climate projections (e.g., Knutti and Sedlacek 2013).
+Cross-hatching in Fig. 4 indicates areas where at least 12 of the 15 models (80 %) agree with the sign of the change in the multi-model are for boreal summer (June-July-August) and south of the equator are for austral summer (December-January-February).
+Cross hatching indicates areas where the sign of the change in at least 12 of the 15 models agrees with the sign of the multi-model mean mean.
+Surface net radiation increases primarily through the inhibition of longwave cooling by increased anthropogenic GHG concentrations (Fig. 4a).
+Land surface temperatures increase everywhere (Fig. 4b), with amplified warming in the Northern Hemisphere high latitudes.
+Precipitation responses (Fig. 4c) are spatially heterogenous, with some regions showing drying (e.g., southwest North America, the Mediterranean, southern Africa) and others wetting (e.g., the high latitudes in the Northern Hemisphere), as per the richget-richer/poor-get-poorer mechanism discussed previously.
 Consistent with expectations, precipitation changes show much less consistency across models than the changes in surface net radiation or surface temperature.
-The VPD increases across all land areas (Figure 2d), primarily as a consequence of the globally widespread warming, with the largest increases occurring in regions that are projected to warm and dry (e.g., South America, southern Africa).
+The VPD increases across all land areas (Fig. 4d), primarily as a consequence of the globally widespread warming, with the largest increases occurring in regions that are projected to warm and dry (e.g., South America, southern Africa).